 - Blackcurrant

-If a choice of colours is vital, then Trade Paints slightly edges out Ronseal with the following fourteen shades, including three shades of green.
+If a wide range of colours is important to you, then Trade Paints slightly edges out Ronseal with the following fourteen shades, including three shades of green.

 - Anthracite Grey